Wednesday, June 30, 2010

 Works by Susan Hutton

-I was trying to develop my floor plan, and had photographs of all the works to place around the IMG_3191floor of my studio.
+I was trying to develop my floor plan, and had photographs of all the works to place around the floor of my studio.
 Fortunately I have a lot of room, as the installation looks like it will be 6 metres square.

 My second collage canvas is taking shape.